Not just sunburn: there's more to UV than meets the eye

 Severe UV damage to skin cells results in red, scaly skin lesions (sometimes known as 'sunspots').
 In time, skin cancers may develop from the damaged cells.
 In fact, skin cancers are by far the most common cancers in Australia.
 Your face is most often affected, and the scalp, if unprotected by hair or a hat, is also very prone to UV damage and skin lesions.

 There are several types of skin cancers, which vary in severity.
 Melanoma is a less common form of cancer that arises in the skin’s pigment cells.
-It is the most dangerous skin cancer and looks like a brown or black mole that is growing and changing.
+It is the most dangerous skin cancer and looks like a brown or black mole that is changing in size or colour, though very occasionally a melanoma may appear red or pink.
 Australia and New Zealand have the highest melanoma rates in the world.
 Melanoma is preventable by protecting the skin from UV, starting in childhood.

 Image: Good sun protection habits are important from an early age.
 Credit: Cancer Council Australia